yoctoproject/poky/documentation/ref-manual/variables.rst

       Specifies the target called in the ``Makefile``.
 The default target is "all".

+   :term:`UBOOT_MKIMAGE`
+      Specifies the name of the mkimage command as used by the :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class to assemble
+      the FIT image.
+This can be used to substitute an alternative command, wrapper script or function if desired.
+The default is "uboot-mkimage".

    :term:`UBOOT_MKIMAGE_DTCOPTS`
       Options for the device tree compiler passed to mkimage '-D' feature while creating FIT image in :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class.
       If ``UBOOT_MKIMAGE_DTCOPTS`` is not set then kernel-fitimage will not pass the ``-D`` option to mkimage.

+   :term:`UBOOT_MKIMAGE_SIGN`
+      Specifies the name of the mkimage command as used by the :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class to sign
+      the FIT image after it has been assembled (if enabled).
+This can be used to substitute an alternative command, wrapper script or function if desired.
+The default is "${:term:`UBOOT_MKIMAGE`}".

+   :term:`UBOOT_MKIMAGE_SIGN_ARGS`
+      Optionally specifies additional arguments for the
+      :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class to pass to the mkimage command when signing the FIT image.

    :term:`UBOOT_RD_ENTRYPOINT`
       Specifies the entrypoint for the RAM disk image.